Questions from a Reader of 'Victor! The Final Battle of Ulysses S. Grant'

 2. Grant was a lifelong believer and a strong Methodist.
 When I visited his birthplace outside of Cincinnati on the Ohio River, there was a display there of his Huguenot ancestry as well.
 Grant opened his 'Personal Memoirs' by quoting the Christian theologian, Thomas Aquinas: "Man proposes, but God disposes."
 As president, he was asked for a quote for a Sunday School national group.
 He responded: "Hold fast to the Bible.
 To the influence of this Book we are indebted for all the progress made in true civilization and to this we must look as our guide in the future."

 I have two chapters that cover these questions in depth in the companion book, 'Forward!
-The Leadership Principles of Ulysses S. Grant, which will be released May 25th.
+The Leadership Principles of Ulysses S. Grant.
+Order your copy today!

 Order your copy of Victor!
 The Final Battle of Ulysses S. Grant